fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/components/fusiontime-components/time-axis.md

 ---
 title: Time Axis | FusionCharts
-description: This article defines the time axis.
+description: Read the article to learn more about the Time Axis displaying time-based data on a timeseries chart - how it creates a timescale for chart data display.
 heading: Time Axis
 ---